VazLucas/Challenges/README.md

 #### How to solve it

-- Create one **Array List** to store the students name and another one to store how many problems were solved;
+- Create one **Array List** to store the students' name and another one to store how many problems were solved;
   - With an Array List will be easier <u> remove data</u>, <u> add data</u> and <u>comparing it</u>.
 The methods most used in the code.
   ~~~java
   ArrayList<Integer> problemSolved = new ArrayList<Integer>();